Traditional Chinese Medicine for Migraine

 Migraine can also be caused by psychological factors such as stress and emotion.
 Stress can have physical and emotional influences on the body, which are thought to influence migraine.
-Over-the-counter or prescription pain relievers are effective, but long-term use can cause side effects.
-Also, prescription medications may be addictive and have adverse effects.
-Chinese people have used herbs to treat relieve headache and migraine for centuries.
-TCM treatment aims to treat not only the migraine symptoms, but the root cause of the illness.
+Over-the-counter pain relievers are effective, but long-term use can cause side effects.
+Chinese people have used herbs to relieve headache and migraine for centuries.

 Chinese Herbs for Migraine